vsdip/rvmyth_avsddac_interface/README.md

 # rvmyth_avsddac_interface

-*The purpose of this project is to integrate rvmyth (RISK-V) with digital to analog converter (DAC) using end-to-end open-source EDA tools.
+*The purpose of this project is to integrate rvmyth (RISC-V) with digital to analog converter (DAC) using end-to-end open-source EDA tools.
 To achieve this, firstly we will need to generate a verilog module for DAC and obtain the analog output reciprocation for some arbitrary digital inputs to test it.
 Later we will give the digital output of rvmyth to the 10-bit DAC by creating an interface between the two analog and digital blocks.*

 #### Required Tools